-This morning the Federal Circuit issued one nonprecedential opinion in a government contract dispute.
+This morning the Federal Circuit issued one nonprecedential opinion in a patent case.
 Here is the introduction.

 Today the Federal Circuit issued, but did not publish on its website, two important nonprecedential orders in patent and trademark cases.
 These orders represent the continuing fall out from the Federal Circuit’s opinion in Arthrex, Inc. v.
 Smith & Nephew, Inc. that the Secretary of Commerce’s appointment of Administrative Patent Judges to the Patent Trial and Appeal Board violates the Appointments Clause of the U.S. Constitution.
 Hat tip to Sharon Israel at Shook, Hardy & Bacon L.L.P. for alerting us about these orders.